 This definitely depends on the person’s current health.
 I suggest checking out Dr. Axe’s article on nightshades for more info.
 If you see that tomatoes and potatoes are making you feel worse, then yes, take them out temporarily.
 But they are real food and nourishing to the general population wanting to eat well.
 Hope that makes sense!

-Why should I eat anti-inflammatory foods?
+Why should I eat anti-inflammatory Food?

 Whether you know it or not, you probably have suffered from some level of inflammation.
 Chronic inflammation is associated with a whole host of health issues.
 It’s been proven that with the right kinds of food and lifestyle, you can greatly reduce chronic inflammation.

-- QUALITY PROTEIN– omega-3 enriched eggs, skinless poultry, grass-finished lean meats
+- Quality Protein – Omega-3 enriched eggs, skinless poultry, grass-finished lean meats.

 Best to reduce consumption of animal foods.
 If you eat chicken, choose organic, cage-free chicken.
 Focus on Cold water fish such as Wild caught salmon, halibut, sardines, and cod.
-All rich in EPA and DHA to support brain and heart health. - HEALTHY FATS – Brazil nuts (rich in selenium), walnuts, almonds, Olive oil and Avocado Oil (cold pressed), Flaxseed, hempseed, chia seed.
-These are healthy fats rich in monounsaturated and/or omega-3 fats
+All rich in EPA and DHA to support brain and heart health. - Healthy Fats – Brazil nuts (rich in selenium), walnuts, almonds, olive oil and avocado oil (cold pressed), Flaxseed, hempseed, chia seed.
+These are healthy fats rich in monounsaturated and/or omega-3 fats.

-- FRUIT AND VEGETABLES – kale (all leafy greens), spirulina, Asian mushrooms, berries, citrus, green vegetables.
+- Fruit and Vegetables – Kale (all leafy greens), spirulina, Asian mushrooms, berries, citrus, green vegetables.

-Anti-Inflammatory Diet Meal Prep Recipes
+Anti-Inflammatory Meal Prep Recipes

 Superfood Overnight Oatmeal